Cheesy Potato Casserole

 Corn Flake Topping Substitutes

 It may sound strange to you, but I promise you will love the crunchy corn flake topping.
-Adding a couple of cups of crushed corn flakes gives this Funeral Potato casserole a golden brown crust, a delightful crunch and a nutty, buttery flavor that goes so well with all the cheese and cream in the potatoes.
+Adding a couple of cups of crushed corn flakes gives this Potato casserole a golden brown crust, a delightful crunch and a nutty, buttery flavor that goes so well with all the cheese and cream in the potatoes.
 However here are some other topping ideas if you don’t have Cornflakes on hand:

 • Potato chips